starwit-trainings/python-ai-cv/02-libraries+tools/02-libraries.md

 The following section introduces selected Python libraries, that are useful for data analytics and AI projects.
 It is by no means complete and will be extended.

+You will find for every library example file(s), that will provide a quick intro.
+However for tasks if not already existing, create a Jupyter notebook.

 ---
 ## Numpy
 * NumPy: numeric Python - actually C -> fast